-When the bootstrap process has completed successfully, your client is listed at Systems > System List.
+When the bootstrap process has completed successfully, your client is listed at menu:Systems[System List].

 - If you want more control over the process, have to register many clients, or are registering traditional clients, create a bootstrap script.
 For more information, see [Client-configuration > Registration-bootstrap >]. - For Salt clients and even more control over the process, executing single commands on the command line can be useful.
-For more information, see [Client-configuration > Registration-cli >]. - If you are attempting to register clients that are cloned from each other, you need to do some extra configuration to prevent them from over-writing each other.
+For more information, see [Client-configuration > Registration-cli >]. - When registering clients launched from a public cloud image (for example, AWS AMI), you need to do some additional configuration to prevent them from over-writing each other.
 For more information about registering clones, see [Administration > Tshoot-registerclones >].